martijnbastiaan/doctest-parallel/README.markdown

 # Doctest: Test interactive Haskell examples
+> ⚠️ This is a fork of `sol/doctest` that allows running tests in parallel.
+It also fixes some critical bugs, which makes it backwards incompatible with upstream.
+Although I'd rather see this fork disappear, until the changes are upstreamed I intend to maintain it and keep it in sync with upstream.
+This means `master` might get periodically rebased.
+See section [Fork](#fork) for more information.

 `doctest` is a small program, that checks [examples in Haddock comments](http://www.haskell.org/haddock/doc/html/ch03s08.html#id566093).
 It is similar to the [popular Python module with the same name](http://docs.python.org/library/doctest.html).

 ## Installation